-This is the idea of using an antibody made by scientists and giving it to people directly, i.e. using an intravenous (IV) infusion, to prevent HIV infections.
+This is the idea of using an antibody made in the lab and giving it to people directly, i.e. using an intravenous (IV) infusion, to prevent HIV infections.

 Who is Doing the AMP Study?

 The study is being conducted by two groups, the HIV Vaccine Trials Network and the HIV Prevention Trials Network.